 - an independent student (adult student or emancipated minor) who has established residence within the district prior to enrollment in the college.

 A student may be required to submit proof of his or her legal residence.
-In order to change to in-district resident status, a student must contact the Student Service Center and provide additional required documentation prior to the beginning of the semester.
+In order to change your resident status, a student must contact the Student Service Center and provide additional required documentation prior to the beginning of the semester.
 For more information, please refer to the policy.

 Former East Central College students are no longer considered active when they are not continuously enrolled in coursework at ECC.
 If the student has completed coursework at another institution since leaving ECC, they are required to submit official transcripts from all institutions attended.
 Returning students must submit one of the two forms below when they are planning to return to ECC.